selinabaeza/selinabaeza.github.io/_pages/about.md

 I'm a PhD Candidate in the Committee on Neurobiology at the University of Chicago.
 I work in the laboratory of [Dr. Ruth Anne Eatock](https://voices.uchicago.edu/eatocklab/).
 Previously, I completed my BA in Cognitive Sciences and Spanish, with a minor in Neuroscience, at Rice University (go Owls).
 My primary scientific interest is the neurobiology of sensory transduction and encoding:
 * how do the properties of sensory receptors mold our perceptual experiences?
 * what are the key biophysical properties that they need to do so?
-* how is information encoded?
+* how is sensory information encoded?

 These are the questions that keep me up at night.
 That, and what's for breakfast.